markjaquith/hk/docs/about.md

 in order to take advantage of this benefit which is one reason why it comes with many [builtins](https://github.com/jdx/hk/tree/main/pkl/builtins) to get you started with common tools.

+To compare with 2 other popular tools in this space: I like that [lefthook](https://github.com/evilmartians/lefthook) is pretty lightweight and fast.
+I don't like how you need to write all the logic to integrate with linters yourself and that it lacks any real locking behavior allowing for the advanced parallelism hk provides.
+I like how [pre-commit](https://pre-commit.com) has a plugin interface for sharing lint configuration but I found the DX pretty lackluster around plugins and it doesn't seem to really support parallelism—it is very briefly mentioned in the docs but it explains nothing about it.
+In hk, parallel execution is basically the entire idea everything else is built around.

+Being a Rust CLI, hk is also much faster starting up than other CLIs.
+This mostly optimizes the no-op use-case—such as running `git commit --amend` with no repo changes or minimal changes which matters in terms of making hk feel very snappy.
+You likely won't be able to notice hk being used at all if there aren't git changes.

+Beyond that, I used my experience building [mise-en-place](https://mise.jdx.dev) incorporating various tricks I've found building that which has resulted in better
+CLI performance such as coding directly to libgit2 rather than shelling out to `git`.

 ## Benchmarks

 These are basic benchmarks on the hk codebase which is admittedly a simple codebase.
 Real-world benchmarks with large codebases will likely show hk to be